In writing Designing Social, Erin and I wanted to include as many voices as possible and represent a wide variety of perspectives. We did this by

 It just seems like the right sort of response (among many) to one of the worst crises in my adopted home town.
 It’s not like it solves the problem, of course, but it feels like a way to keep the humanity in the picture.
 I wonder if a similar approach could be applied to other, possibly more positive, community needs?

-I have always loved games, though I find I have less time for them as I get older.
+You seem to have nothing else to do which is why you came here?
+Well, I know a quality sites to play bingo at that will completely kill your boredom.
+You know, I have always loved games, though I find I have less time for them as I get older.
 When I was younger it was board games and card games.
 Later role playing games and video games.
+Although card games is still present, but I play it now on the gambling platform at DAISYSLOTS.
 I used to change five dollars into quarters and squander it all on Major Havoc and Robotron and Pole Position.

 In my work and in my attention to online and offline experiences I find that qualities of play can make all the difference between drudgery and delight.
 I’ve often theorized that Flickr is so successful because it feels more like a game than an asset-management system (and of course Ludicorp made Game Never Ending and built the first rev of Flickr on the GNE engine).
 Think about it.
 Given the choice, would you rather “work” or “play”?